 What is Carbide Create?

 Carbide Create allows you to draw and create toolpaths.
-It is known as a CAD/CAM program because it does both CAD (digital drawing) and CAM.
+It is known as a CAD/CAM program because it does both digital drawing, CAD (Computer Aided Design) and CAM.

 What is CAM?

-CAM is a program that allows you to turn a drawing file into a language that your CNC machine can understand.
-This language is called gcode.
+CAM (Computer Aided Manufacturing) is a program that allows you to turn a drawing file into a language that your CNC machine can understand.
+This language is called G-Code.

-When you open Carbide Create (CC or short), you will be presented with a default job already in place on the canvas.
+When you open Carbide Create (CC or short), in some versions you will be presented with a default job already in place on the canvas.

-We need to clear the canvas, and setup our job.
+We need to clear the canvas (if necessary), and setup our job.
 To do this, click the Job setup icon.

 Design Job Setup

 The Job setup screen is where all of the variables for a job are defined.
-Below you will find a explanation of all the options on this screen.
+Below you will find an explanation of all the options on this screen.